bobinrinder/laravel-super-migrate/README.md

 This package provides:

 -   Extensive logs for every migration run and rollback
--   Logging of exceptions happening in migrations
+-   Logging of exceptions and stack traces happening in migrations
+-   Prevention of parallel migration runs
 -   (TODO) Log events and errors to Slack etc via Monolog
 -   (TODO) UI to look at data
 -   (TODO) CLI to look at data
--   (TODO) Super migrate function that prevents parallel runs

 ## Installation